Trinity 18 Kit

 The inputs can be jumped on all of our amps.
 If you want to hear some clips of these fabulous amps, go to 18 WATT CLIPS or check out the Clippage section of our forum.

 What differentiates our kits from others is part quality, fit, documentation and support.
-Included are all components; Mallory 150M caps; CARBON COMPOSITION resistors; CLIFF jacks, ALPHA pots, JJ 32/32uf filter cap; Belton Micalex tube sockets; tube retainers & shields; 1/8″ thick GP03 Turret Board with large size KEYSTONE Turrets; CARLING switches; 6A impedance switch; All 22 gauge hook-up Wire; Pre-twisted 20 gauge heater wire; BELDEN Co-Ax cable; All Mounting hardware, spacers and nuts; Hand-Made Plexi Gold Front faceplate with 4 Inputs; MARSHALL control knobs; Pre-Cut 0.09″ Aircraft Aluminum Chassis with tapped holes for mounting screws and silk screened rear chassis; 100 Page Assembly guide; large 11″ X 17″ size layout and schematic drawings and REAL Support.
+Included are all components; Mallory 150M caps; CARBON COMPOSITION resistors; CLIFF jacks, ALPHA pots, JJ 32/32uf filter cap; Belton Micalex tube sockets; tube retainers & shields; 1/8″ thick GP03 Turret Board with large size KEYSTONE Turrets; CARLING switches; 6A impedance switch; All 22 gauge hook-up Wire; Pre-twisted heater wire; BELDEN Co-Ax cable; All Mounting hardware, spacers and nuts; Hand-Made Plexi Gold Front faceplate with 4 Inputs; MARSHALL control knobs; Pre-Cut 0.09″ Aircraft Aluminum Chassis with tapped holes for mounting screws and silk screened rear chassis; 100 Page Assembly guide; large 11″ X 17″ size layout and schematic drawings and REAL Support.

 The recommended but optional transformers are custom made by Heyboer to the exact specifications of the original Radio Spares set used in the early Marshall 18 watt amps.
-This output transformer has convenient flying leads, multiple secondary windings and the unused ultralinear taps on the primary side has been wound to 5K.
+The output transformer has convenient flying leads, multiple secondary windings and the unused ultralinear taps on the primary side has been wound to 5K.
 This is an excellent 18 watt transformer.

 The vintage looking, small box Plexi-style sized chassis is based on standard dimensions that fit most commercially available cabinets including Trinity Amps.
 Find more details at Trinity 18 Watt Forum Link.